Skip to main content Skip to navigation

 Placements and work experience

-After year two, students can take a voluntary year out to experience mathematics in action through a work placement.
+After Year Two, students can take a year’s placement to experience mathematics in action.
 The job must be deemed to provide learning experiences related to the degree course.
-A satisfactory placement often leads to a potential job offer after graduation.
+A satisfactory placement leads to the award of a ‘BSc with Intercalated Year’ (and often to a potential job offer after graduation).
 We encourage you to speak to our Student OpportunityLink opens in a new window team for advice relating to finding a placement.

 Your career